AbdoHalem/Graduation_Project/AI_Features/Docker/Sign_Feature/README.md

 #### The CNN recognition model using dynamic quantization from floating-point precision to INT8 precision.

-On **DockerHub**, you will find 2 images:
+On **DockerHub**, you will find 4 images:
-1- halem10/sign_publisher:1.1 for receiving frames via socket from RPI4 host 2- halem10/sign_publisher:1.2 for receiving frames from RAM through IPC
+1- halem10/sign_publisher:1.1 for receiving frames via socket from RPI4 host 2- halem10/sign_publisher:1.2 for receiving frames from RAM through IPC via mosquitto broker 3- halem10/sign_publisher:1.3 for receiving frames from RAM through IPC via private mqtt broker 4- halem10/sign_publisher:1.4 for process frames from video simulation via private mqtt broker to select which video to process frame from it, pass a "home" or "street" to the "Video_Source" env variable like this: docker build -t halem10/sign_feature:2.2 . docker run --rm \
+  -e Video_Source=street \              # Input types are *"street" or "home" or "camera"* --device /dev/video0 \
+  halem10/sign_feature:1.4